SriharshaShesham/SPFX-Webparts/ListTiles/README.md

 #### Type of View (Mandatory)
     Title of the list to display the information from
 #### Icon (Mandatory)   [SharePoint Column Type: Single line]
     Icon field is the base for this webpart.
 You need to select the column with icon name in it.
-You may grab the name of any icon from the ["React-Icons Repository"](https://react-icons.github.io/react-icons/).
+You may grab the name of any icon from the React-Icons Repository (https://react-icons.github.io/react-icons/).
 #### Title   [SharePoint Column Type: Single line]
     Used as a hover text for the Top Three view and as a link text for Boxed and Quicklinks view
 #### Tooltip   [SharePoint Column Type: Single line]